ucsb-cs48/s20/_lectures/lect06.md

 For now, though, just focus on what the acceptance criteria for each story should be.

 # If you are done

 Go ahead and create additional columns for additional "iterations" beyond the MVP, i.e. a second iteration, third iteration, etc.

 Put stories into those, and "groom them", i.e. add acceptance criteria.

+# Some notes on iterations and parallelism

+It may be the case that your MVP has user stories that are "linear", i.e. where there is a series of stories that have to be completed in a definite order.

+That's an ok way to get started.
+But it means that your team can only be implementing one feature at a time.

+As your team gets more experience, and as you get into later iterations (your 2nd, 3rd, etc.) try to find ways that your team can work in parallel.

+If there are two or three different features, that can be in iteration 2, for example, so that a team of 4 can be in two pairs, or a team of 6 can work in three pairs, your team will have more productivity.

+That requires you to think about feature that can be implemented in parallel, without getting into each other's way.

+If you've already divided your stories into iterations, think about whether those iterations have enough parallelism.
+If not, think about whether you can refactor your iterations (splitting, combining, adding new features) so that there is some degree of parallelism.